Location Configuration

 • Ensure support for version-level immutability on the container or related storage account.

-Since K10 ignores retention policies, it is not necessary to set one on the container.
+Since Veeam Kasten ignores retention policies, it is not necessary to set one on the container.
 As an alternative, choose the desired protection period, and the files will be initially protected for that amount plus a safety buffer to ensure protection compliance.